Metro Transit (Minnesota): Light rail

-The METRO Blue Line opened on June 26, 2004, as the state's first light rail line, providing service between Hennepin Ave./Warehouse District Station and Fort Snelling Station.
+The METRO Blue Line opened on June 26, 2004, as the state's first light rail line, providing service between Hennepin Ave./Warehouse District Station and Fort Snelling station.
 On December 4, 2004, service was extended to Mall of America station via Minneapolis–St. Paul International Airport.
-As part of the Northstar Commuter Rail project, on November 14, 2009, the Blue Line was extended a few blocks north to Target Field (Metro Transit Station) to provide connections to the new commuter rail line.
+As part of the Northstar Line project, on November 14, 2009, the Blue Line was extended a few blocks north to Target Field station to provide connections to the new commuter rail line.
 Current plans call for a northern extension of the Metro Blue Line to Brooklyn Park.

 The METRO Green Line opened on June 14, 2014, and connects Downtown Minneapolis, the University of Minnesota, the Midway and Saint Anthony Park neighborhoods of St. Paul, the State Capitol and Downtown St. Paul with light rail service.
-Southwest LRT is a currently under construction extension of the Green Line through the southwest suburbs to Eden Prairie.
-On January 14, 2021, the Metropolitan Council announced that the Southwest LRT would not be able to make its targeted opening year of 2023 due to poor soil conditions in the Kenilworth Corridor.
+The Metro Green Line Extension is a currently under construction extension of the Green Line through the southwest suburbs to Eden Prairie.
+On January 14, 2021, the Metropolitan Council announced that the Metro Green Line Extension would not be able to make its targeted opening year of 2023 due to poor soil conditions in the Kenilworth Corridor.
 The expected opening date was revised to 2027 the following year.